How many times have you purchased something and have had to return the item or exchange it for something else? How many times did you realize:

 b. the purchase was greater than 30 days

 I shared this question with a credit card forum, and two of the members mentioned Price Protection and Return Protection from her Chase Sapphire Reserve.
-I looked it up on Google and was led to the CSRs benefits PDF file.
+I looked it up on Google and was led to the CSRs Guide to Benefits PDF file.

 What is RETURN PROTECTION?